hrafnthor/vlc-icelandic-radios/README.md

-# vlc-icelandic-radios
+# VLC Icelandi radio stations
-VLC extension for playing Icelandic radio channels streams.+
+VLC extension for playing Icelandic radio channels streams.

 Add the `is-radio-extension.lua` file under the path corresponding with the operating system in use: